The 6 Best Options Trading Alert Services in 2026

 The downside?
 It's expensive.

-Fry makes between two and four new alerts per month, meaning the cost of the service is around $83 per pick.
+Fry makes 2-4 new trades per month, meaning the cost of the service is around $83 per pick.
 And since most of the recommended options contracts are quite expensive, it's not a good option for small accounts.

 How we chose the best options alert services